Please scroll on the PDF below to view the entire document!

 - Breast screening is lowest in deprived areas and people from Black or South Asian backgrounds.

-The cancer care coordinator will be supported by our colleagues in the PCN, working collaboratively to support our patients.
-We have a wide access to a variety of resources and want to make our patients feel comfortable and reassured to enable participation in cancer screening.
+We want to support our patients to feel empowered to access cancer screening services.
+We have a wide variety of resources available and want to make our patients feel comfortable and reassured to enable participation in cancer screening.

 The approach is to provide support and influence the health of the community and its patients to tackle health inequalities.